tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 During this wait time, we refined our Jekyll theme and process, ramped up on our Git skills, and migrated all of the content out of the old CMS into [kramdown Markdown](https://kramdown.gettalong.org/).
 Even so, as project timelines kept getting delayed and pushed out, we weren't sure if the engineering team's bandwidth would ever lighten up.
 I wanted to jump ship and just deploy everything myself through the [S3_website plugin](https://github.com/laurilehmijoki/s3_website) on [AWS S3](https://aws.amazon.com/s3/).

 But as I researched domain policies, server requirements, and other corporate standards and workflows, I realized that a do-it-myself approach wouldn't work (unless I possessed a lot more engineering knowledge than I currently did).
 Given our corporate domain, security policies required us to host the content on an internal tier 1 server, which had to pass security requirements and other standards.
-It became clear that this would involve a lot more engineering knowledge and time than I had, as well as maintenance time if I managed the server post-release.
+It became clear that this would involve a lot more engineering and server knowledge and time than I had, as well as maintenance time if I managed the server post-release.
 So we had to wait.

 We wanted to get this right because we probably wouldn't get bandwidth from the engineering team again for a few years.
 In the end, waiting turned out to be the right approach.